InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 ## Patlet

 An InnerSource program has been launched at an organization, and to get off to a successful start it requires some good first projects that lend themselves to InnerSource-style development.
-Assessing the InnerSource Fitness of the candidate projects can help to select projects that have the potential to help demonstrate the power of InnerSource.
+Assessing the InnerSource-readiness (fitness) of the candidate projects can help in selecting projects that have the potential to help demonstrate the power of InnerSource.

 ## Problem

 When launching an InnerSource program, it is essential to convince the skeptics about the utility of InnerSource (see the [Start as Experiment](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/start-as-experiment.md) pattern).

 While any project has the potential to benefit from being developed in InnerSource style, some are more suitable candidates than others.
-But how do you find the most appropriate projects that have the best chance to be successful as InnerSource projects?
+But how do you find the  projects that have the best chance to succeed as InnerSource projects?

-Moreover, while previous works focused on the criteria for readiness for InnerSource adoption at an organizational level, there seems to be no concise and actionable guideline for InnerSource-readiness for individual projects.
+Moreover, while previous works focused on the criteria for readiness for InnerSource adoption at an organizational level, there seems to be no concise and actionable guideline for assessing the InnerSource-readiness for individual projects.

 ## Context